john-itcsolutions/cheirrs/README.md

 ______________________________________________________________

 # There is a possibility of setting up a Postgres database with PostGIS and Open Street Maps.
-It appears that the procedure Canonical have taken with TensorFlow above utilises MongoDB, a no-SQL, non-relational database system, as the persistence store ..
+It appears that the procedure Canonical have taken with TensorFlow above utilises MongoDB, a no-SQL, non-relational database system, as one of the the persistence stores as well as mariadb (a resurrection of the opensource version of mysql) ..

 As noted below, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and/or model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('house') on the 'house' controller and the 'dbase-bchains' model (see following) therein.